FIT-Mobility/serialization-format-benchmarks/README.md

 # Test cases

 - Byte array (in memory) to Java Object
+- Byte array (in memory, compressed with gzip) to Java Object
 - Java Object to Byte array (in memory)
 - Java Object to Byte array (in memory, compressed with gzip)